-N/A The need for the event has been identified by the P&C members in consultation with the school staff, in an effort to unite the school community and improve the student focus and rewarding all students for their efforts.
-After disruptions of the 2020 Covid-19 pandemic and consequent school closures, home learning, lockdown/isolation the Easter Disco will bring together the Avonvale Primary School Community.
-Avonvale Primary School P & C were unable to carry out many of their normal fundraising activities last year due to the impacts of COVID-19 and are seeking some support to host a Disco for the students.
+Acquitted previous funding N/A Responds to community need resulting from COVID-19 The need for the event has been identified by the P&C members in consultation with the school staff, in an effort to unite the school community and improve the student focus and rewarding all students for their efforts.
+5 After disruptions of the 2020 Covid-19 pandemic and consequent school closures, home learning, lockdown/isolation the Easter Disco will bring together the Avonvale Primary School Community.
+Comment Avonvale Primary School P & C were unable to carry out many of their normal fundraising activities last year due to the impacts of COVID-19 and are seeking some support to host a Disco for the students.
 The Disco will also have a fundraising component with raffle prizes, excluded as eligible as part of this grant.
-As a not-for-profit organisation, the P&C are eligible for funding, however these groups have not been supported through community grants in previous years.
+S As a not-for-profit organisation, the P&C are eligible for funding, however these groups have not been supported through community grants in previous years.
 They are requesting \$2,000.
 Recommend the Committee support the Shire Hire fees for the Town Hall & Community Bus and major expenses of Wheatbelt Party Hire, DJ, face painting and catering, totalling, \$1,390.00.